NSHipster/articles/_posts/2012-08-06-cfstringtransform.md

 framework: Core Foundation
 rating: 9.1

-description: `NSString` is the crown jewel of Foundation.
-But as powerful as `NSString` / `NSMutableString` are, we would be remiss without mentioning their [toll-free bridged](http://developer.apple.com/library/ios/#documentation/CoreFoundation/Conceptual/CFDesignConcepts/Articles/tollFreeBridgedTypes.html) cousin, `CFMutableString`.
-Or more specifically, `CFStringTransform`.
+description: <tt>NSString</tt> is the crown jewel of Foundation.
+But as powerful as it is, we would be remiss without mentioning its toll-free bridged cousin, <tt>CFMutableString</tt>.
+Or more specifically, <tt>CFStringTransform</tt>.
 ---

 There are two indicators that can tell you everything you need to know about how nice a language is to use: